Publisher: Red Fox ISBN: 978-0099438748

-In everyday life, when you see or hear something entertaining or interesting, you usually share your story with others by retelling what happened in your own words.
+In everyday life, when you see or hear something interesting or entertaining, you usually share your story with others by retelling what happened in your own words.

-Retelling is an important skill.
-When I listen to children retelling a familiar story, they communicate to me what meaning they made of the original text, a sense of structure and an ability to use appropriate language such as time connectives first, then and finally.
-I find the best children's stories to use for straightforward retelling activities are those that are easily remembered, with lots of opportunities to make text-to-self connections, and a sense of strong structure.
-Billy's Bucket by Kes Gray and Garry Parsons is a great story for retelling as young readers really seem to connect with the experiences of the main character.
-(The story opens on Billy's birthday as his parents ask him what he'd like as a gift.)
+The skill of retelling is important.
+When I listen to children retelling a familiar story, I'm hoping that they communicate to me what meaning they made of the original text, an understanding of structure and an ability to use appropriate language such as time connectives first, then and finally.
+I find the best children's stories to use for straightforward retelling are those that are easily remembered, with lots of opportunities to make text-to-self connections, and a sense of strong structure.

+Billy's Bucket by Kes Gray and Gary Parsons is a great story for retelling as young readers really seem to connect with the feelings and experiences of the main character.
+(The sort opens on Billy's birthday as his parents ask him what he'd like for a gift.)

 Throughout this modern cautionary tale, Billy warns his parents that they must never ever borrow his birthday bucket!
 Mum and Dad mock the wonderful (imaginary?) world Billy has discovered in his bucket and they don't take his warnings seriously... until Dad needs Billy's bucket for washing his car!